-The Euler-Lagrange differential equations from the functional (\ref{es2}) are the static equations of motion (\ref{em1b}) and (\ref{em2b}), this result is valid for all $\alpha$.
-Otherwise, substituting the potential (\ref{v}) in (\ref{es2}), for $\alpha$ which is not necessarily small, we can not deduce the first order differential equations (\ref{a}) and (\ref{phi1}) from the energy functional, therefore the solutions of the first order differential equations not necessarily minimize the energy functional.
+The Euler-Lagrange differential equations from the functional~(\ref{es2}) are the static equations of motion~(\ref{em1b}) and~(\ref{em2b}), this result is valid for all $\alpha$.
+Otherwise, substituting the potential~(\ref{v}) in~(\ref{es2}), for $\alpha$ which is not necessarily small, we can not deduce the first order differential equations ~(\ref{a}) and~(\ref{phi1}) from the energy functional, therefore the solutions of the first order differential equations not necessarily minimize the energy functional.
 At this point, it is also instructive to analyze the matter energy in the model with nonstandard dynamics.
-From (\ref{de}), (\ref{dlg}) and (\ref{v}), we get
+From~(\ref{de}),~(\ref{dlg}) and~(\ref{v}), we get

-Finally, using (\ref{em3c}) and (\ref{a}) and integrating, we obtain
+Finally, using~(\ref{em3c}) and~(\ref{a}) and integrating, we obtain

 the value of the matter energy for all $\alpha$.
 Note that the matter energy depends on the asymptotic behavior of the warp factor.

-Now, we follow the same procedure of Ref. \cite{ba3} and let us focus our study in the case of $\alpha$ very small.
-Thus, the solution of (\ref{em4b}), up to first-order in $\alpha$ becomes
+Now, we follow the same procedure of~\cite{ba3} and let us focus our study in the case of $\alpha$ very small.
+Thus, the solution of~(\ref{em4b}), up to first-order in $\alpha$ becomes

-and substituting (\ref{phi2}) into (\ref{v}) we obtain the potential
+and substituting~(\ref{phi2}) into~(\ref{v}) we obtain the potential

-At this point we turn to examine the energy functional (\ref{es2}).
-Substituting the potential (\ref{v2}) in (\ref{es2}), we get
+At this point we turn to examine the energy functional~(\ref{es2}).
+Substituting the potential~(\ref{v2}) in~(\ref{es2}), we get

-From (\ref{5.51}) we can conclude that the solutions of the first order differential equations, (\ref{a}) and (\ref{phi2}), are those that minimize the energy functional.
+From~(\ref{5.51}) we get a important new result, the solutions of the first order differential equations,~(\ref{a}) and~(\ref{phi2}), are those that minimize the energy functional.
 Thus, the first order differential equations can be seen as the BPS equations and the energy functional could play the role of a BPS energy in such scenario.
 The value of the energy system for $\alpha$ very small is given by

 Again, the asymptotic behavior of the warp factor plays a leading role in the value of the energy functional.
 Now, we find explicitly the solutions for~(\ref{a}) and~(\ref{phi2}), which minimizes the energy functional.
 Then, the solution for~(\ref{phi2}) becomes